The Student Assembly

-The internal committees are:
+The committees for the 2017-2017 academic year are:

 Message from the Executive Vice President